mimblewimble/grin/CONTRIBUTING.md

 * Also see `docs/*.md` and the folder structure explanations, and [the wiki](https://github.com/mimblewimble/docs/wiki).
 * Further information and discussions are in the [Forum](https://www.grin-forum.org/), the [website](https://grin-tech.org), the [mailing list](https://lists.launchpad.net/mimblewimble/) and news channels like the [@grincouncil](https://twitter.com/grincouncil) and a (mostly unfiltered!)
 Twitter bot that collects headlines, mailing list posts, and reddit posts related to MimbleWinble/Grin: [@grinmw](https://twitter.com/grinmw)

+## Testing

+Run all tests with `cargo test --all` and please remember to test locally before creating a PR on github.

+### Check Travis output

+After creating a PR on github, the code will be tested automatically by Travis CI, and from the results you'll get a red or green light.
+The test can take a while, and you'll have a "yellow traffic light" on your PR until Travis CI is done testing.

+### Building quality

+The most important thing you can do alongside - or even before - changing code, is adding tests for how grin should and should not work.
+See the various `tests` folders and derive test that are already there in grin.

+After that, if you want to raise code quality another level, you can use `cargo check`, `cargo cov test` and `cargo tarpaulin`.
+Install them with `cargo install cargo-check cargo-cov; RUSTFLAGS="--cfg procmacro2_semver_exempt" cargo install cargo-tarpaulin`.
+Run with `cargo cov test` and `cargo tarpaulin`.
+The quality check tools are often integrated with `rustc` and as a side-effect only activated when some code is compiled.
+Because of this, if you want a complete check you'll need to `cargo clean` first.

 # Pull-Request Title Prefix

 **Note**: *[draft part! to be reviewed and discussed]*